gtoal/pitrex/xc/pitrex_README.txt

-"Yscale" - scale factor for the Y axis  (default "1") "Xoffset" - offset value for the X axis (default "0") "Yoffset" - offset value for the Y axis (default "0")
+"Yscale" - scale factor for the Y axis  (default "1") "Xoffset" - offset value for the X axis (default "0") "Yoffset" - offset value for the Y axis (default "0") "RefreshBoxHeight" - Rectangles above this size indicate new frame
+                     (default "100")
+"RefreshCheckInterval" - How often the driver checks whether a
+                         padding frame is required, in milliseconds
+                         (default "1")
+"IntensityOffset" - Value between -127 and 65 indicating offset for
+                    colour to intensity translation (default "50")

 -- vectrexkbd --